seanorourke7/FlooringCalc/README.md

 This function is used several times in the program.
 It determines if the input is a number either with or without a decimal and wont allow anything else to pass.
 It also wont accept 0 (zero) or less to avoid any zero division errors.
-If the user inputs the wrong values they are advised of what they have entered and the function is run again.
+If the user inputs the wrong values they are asked to only enter numbers and the function is run again.

 | **Inputs** | **Expected Outcome** | **Actual Outcome** |